Vedanshu-Patel/MLOPs-Lab-3-Airflow-GCP/readme.md

 ## Step-by-Step Guide: Deploying and Triggering Airflow DAGs (Standalone Mode)

 This guide covers setting up Apache Airflow in **standalone mode** on a virtual machine.
-Standalone mode runs the webserver, scheduler, and triggerer in a single process—ideal for development and small deployments.
+Standalone mode runs the webserver, scheduler, and triggerer in a single process.

 ### 1. Create and Configure a VM